grindsa/dkb-robo/README.md

   'text': u'some text'}]
 ```

-to get the credit limits per account or credit-card the method get_credi_limits() must be used
+to get the credit limits per account or credit-card the method get_credit_limits() must be used
 ```
 > c_list = dkb.get_credit_limits()
 ```